Damage reported as ‘Paulette’ makes rare landfall in Bermuda

 “We have managed to make it through this very serious hurricane,” said National Security Minister Renee Ming.

-Paulette was centered 160 miles (260 kilometers) north-northeast of Bermuda Monday night and was heading north-northeast toward open water at 15 mph (24 kph).
+Paulette was centered 275 miles (440 kilometers) north-northeast of Bermuda Monday night and was heading northeast toward open water at 17 mph (28 kph).
 It had maximum sustained winds of 105 mph (165 kph), according to the center.

 Ming had urged people to stay indoors and reminded the more than 70,000 people who live on the island to protect themselves given the COVID-19 pandemic.
 Some 50 people sought refuge at a government shelter, and up to a third of the power company’s clients were without electricity at one point.